kamiyaa/joshuto/docs/configuration/keymap.toml.md

     - where `x` is an integer
     - `tab_switch 1`: go to next tab
     - `tab_switch -1`: go to previous tab
+ - `tab_switch_index`: switch to a given tab index
+    - `tab_switch_index 3`: go to third tab if it exists, create one if it does not exist and there is already 3 - 1 = 2 tabs open

 ## File Operations